9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 Consistent outline means predictable compression.

-Predictable compression means predictable sealing performance.
+Predictable compression means predictable sealing.

-Then mass production shifts.
+Then mass production shifts slightly.

 How did rotary die cutting make automotive comfort feel normal?